How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Pincher's Pro Tip

 Keep faucets open the entire time you're thawing.
-Running water — even a trickle — helps melt the remaining ice from the inside and confirms when the blockage has cleared.
+Running water, even at a trickle, helps melt the remaining ice from inside and confirms when the blockage has cleared.
+A plumber typically charges a flat fee of around $100 (with some markets running $100 to $150) to thaw a frozen pipe, so DIY thawing can save you real money.

 Methods You Must NEVER Use